rasschaert/terraform-provider-pomeriumzero/README.md

 It can also be used to reference the namespace ID for creating `pomeriumzero_route` and `pomeriumzero_policy` resources on this cluster.

+This may be useful if you're managing `pomeriumzero_route` or `pomeriumzero_policy` resources in a terraform state that does not contain a `pomeriumzero_cluster` resource.

 ```hcl
 data "pomeriumzero_cluster" "default" {
   name = "gifted-nightingale-1337"